Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Methodology

 \subsection{Computational details}

 We carried out Kohn-Sham (KS) DFT calculations using the projector augmented wave (PAW) \cite{blochl1994} method and a plane wave basis set as implemented in the Vienna ab initio simulation package (VASP) \cite{kresse1996,kresse1996_2,kresse1999}.
 Exchange and correlation effects were treated using the Perdew-Burke-Ernzerhof (PBE) \cite{Perdew1996} form of the generalized gradient approximation (GGA).
 PAW potentials with Li(1s2s) and C(2s2p) states treated as valence were used.
 The plane-wave cutoff energy of the KS orbitals was 600 eV.
 We used a 128 atom supercell constructed as a 2$\times$2$\times$2 expansion of the conventional cubic anti-fluorite unit cell, for which k-point sampling was performed at the $\Gamma$-point.
 This k-point sampling is enough to converge the stress tensor within $\sim$ 1 kbar, as judged by comparing to $2 \times 2 \times 2 $ and $3 \times 3 \times 3$ k-point grids on 10 snapshots from AIMD simulations.
-AIMD simultions in the NVT ensemble were performed using a short 0.25 fs timestep and a Nos\'{e}-Hoover thermostat with a Nos\'{e} mass corresponding to a time-constant of $\sim$ 86 timesteps.
+AIMD simulations in the NVT ensemble were performed using a short 0.25 fs timestep and a Nos\'{e}-Hoover thermostat with a Nos\'{e} mass corresponding to a time-constant of $\sim$ 86 timesteps.
 The presence of $C_2$ dimer stretching modes at around 60 THz, separated from the rest of the vibrational modes in the system, makes it necessary to carefully choose the timestep and the Nos\'{e} mass in order to avoid having the C and Li subsystems slowly decoupled and equilibrate at two separate temperatures over long timescales.
 This was observed to happen using more standard parameters, e.g.\ a 1 fs timestep and the default VASP value for the Nos\'{e} mass.
-The simulations were typically run for at least $\sim$360000 timesteps, corresponding to 90 ps of simulation time, out of which $\sim$ 40 ps was skipped as equilibration.
+The combined simulation time at each point on the deformation path was typically at least $\sim$360000 timesteps, corresponding to 90 ps of simulation time, and for select cases significantly longer to judge convergence.
+We typically skip at least $\sim$ 40 ps as equilibration.
 More rationale on the simulation times follows below.

+To allow for long simulation times we employ a Gaussian approximation potential (GAP) \cite{Bartok2010} machine learned force field (MLFF) in the form implemented in VASP, including the associated on-the-fly learning procedure, and use this to cross-check certain AIMD results for convergence with respect to simulation time.
+Full technical details of the implementation are described in Ref.\ \cite{Jinnouchi2020}

+We largely use the VASP default values (as of version 6.3.0) of the hyperparameters.
+For instance, a 5 Å cutoff for both the radial and angular descriptors used to represent local atomic environments and a 0.5 Å width of the Gaussian broadening of the atomic distributions.